Business Simulation Game

 2. Competitive multiplayer environment

 Students tend to prefer an environment where they get to interact with other players in either a cooperative or competitive fashion.
-Business simulation games make learning fun by providing high levels of interactions, which engages learners, increases retention, and allows them to meet like-minded individuals from all over the world.
+Business simulation games make learning fun by providing high levels of interaction, which engages learners, increases retention, and allows them to meet like-minded individuals from all over the world.

 3. Application of theory